trivago/gollum/docs/producers/file.rst

   Defines a message formatter to use. :doc:`Format.Forward </formatters/forward>` by default.
 **File**
   Sets the path to the log file to write.
+  The wildcard character "*" can be used as a placeholder for the stream name.
   By default this is set to /var/prod/gollum.log.
 **BatchSizeMaxKB**
   Defines the internal file buffer size in KB.